Concurrency best practices

 - Compare only with the published version: Compare and integrate your version with the published version, because you cannot compare and integrate your version with other versions.

-- Save frequently, avoid multiple versions: Save your changes frequently to the new version with the Save option, not Save As.
+- Save frequently, avoid multiple versions for the same project: Save your changes frequently to the new version with the Save option, not Save As.
 Creating multiple new versions during development will result in confusion when it is time to reconcile your changes to the published version and then publish them.

 - Make small changes, publish often: Keep your development version changes small and publish often to reduce the impact on your peers.
 This will make it easier to troubleshoot any errors and revert changes.